skalarproduktraum/phd-thesis/chapters/rendering.md

 layout(location = 2) in vec2 vertexTexCoord;
 layout(location = 3) in mat4 iModelMatrix;
 ```
 where the location 3 defines the instanced model matrix.
-For Vulkan, scenery will automatically derive a fitting vertex description consisting of both `VkVertexInputAttributeDescription`s and `VkVertexInputBindingDescription`s (see `VulkanRenderer::vertexDescriptionFromInstancedNode`).
+For both Vulkan and OpenGL, scenery will automatically derive a fitting vertex description.

+It is important to note here that a matrix occupies more than a single vertex input, such that the next available location after the 4x4 matrix `iModelMatrix` would be location 7.

 ## Rendering of Volumetric Data